kubernetes/kubernetes/examples/k8petstore/README.md

 Since these images are already published under other parties like redis, jayunit100, and so on, so you don't need to build the images to run the app.

-If you do want to build the images, you will need to build and push these 3 docker images.
+If you do want to build the images, you will need to build and push the images in this repository.

-- dockerhub-name/bigpetstore-load-generator, which generates transactions for the database.
-- dockerhub-name/redis, which is a simple curated redis image.
-- dockerhub-name/k8petstore, which is the web app image.
+For a list of those images, see the `build-and-push` shell script - it builds and pushes all the images for you, just

+modify the dockerhub user name in it accordingly.

 ## Get started with the WEBAPP